Civil & Family Protection

 Time, Evidence, and Standards in South Florida

 Injunction cases in Miami-Dade and Broward County compress weeks of preparation into days.
 The petitioner has only the moment of filing to choose what facts to plead.
 The respondent often has less than two weeks to prepare a complete defense.
-Three things determine outcome: the deadline, the documentary record, and the legal standard the judge applies.
+Outcomes track with how the parties handle three things: the deadline, the documentary record, and the legal standard the judge will apply.

 15-Day Window